|Instructor:||Stephen D. Burd|

-There are no make-ups or deadline extensions for quizzes.
+There are no make-ups or deadline extensions for quizzes and exam reviews.

-Canvas will be your primary gateway to this course though much of the detailed material will be stored on my own web site.
-The Canvas site will be highly structured using weekly modules - please follow that structure to prepare and to complete assignments.
-The UNM Learn site for this course will not be used.
+UNM Learn will be your primary gateway to this course though much of the detailed material will be stored on my own web site.
+The UNM Learn site will be highly structured using weekly modules - please follow that structure to prepare and to complete assignments.

-All class materials will be distributed only via Canvas.
+All class materials will be distributed only via UNm Learn.
 Important announcements and other time-sensitive information will sometimes be distributed by email.
-Do not send me messages via UNM Learn or via Canvas - I do not monitor those accounts and will not respond to messages sent there.
+Do not send me messages via UNM Learn - I do not monitor those accounts and will not respond to messages sent there.
 Instead, use my UNM email address - firstname.lastname@example.org

 The outline and schedule is available on the class web site.
 The schedule is subject to change as the semester progresses (periodically check the course web page for changes).

 If you are a qualified person with disabilities who might need appropriate academic adjustments, please communicate with me as soon as possible so that we may make appropriate arrangements to meet your needs in a timely manner.
 Frequently, we will need to coordinate accommodating activities with other offices on campus.
 Course materials can be made available in alternative formats.